jhinmainksta/drone/docs/en/djs_phoenix_ikshana.md

 By the end of the project, we expect a DIY drone that has autonomous functionality and it is eligible to perform the given task efficiently.

-### Using Clover platform
+### Using Drone platform

-The COEX Clover platform is used for simulating and implementing OpenCV, ROS for the drone.
+The COEX Drone platform is used for simulating and implementing OpenCV, ROS for the drone.
 It helps us integrate ROS with our Raspberry Pi.

 ### Additional information at the request of participants